Advice and Tips for Parents of Addicted Children

 3. Create and Reinforce Consistent Guidelines

 Establishing guidelines will set clear expectations for your child regarding acceptable and unacceptable behaviors.
 Clear, consistent rules are related to improved outcomes with addiction.
-Not only will guidelines help your child, they will help determine your reactions to situations as they present.
+Not only will guidelines help your child, but they will also help to determine your reactions to situations as they present.

 Guidelines work best when they are developed in collaboration with your child.
 This way, all parties have a say regarding the consequences of their behaviors before the behavior is completed.